Svito-zar/NN-for-Missing-Marker-Reconstruction/README.md

 # Two Neural Network Approaches to Human Pose Reconstruction

-Adress all the question to Taras Kucherenko at tarask@kth.se

 This github has 3 branches with different experiments

-- master          - solving occlusion (Section 5.2.1)
+- master (current) - solving occlusion (in paper: Section 5.2.1)
-- missing_markers - random missing markers (Section 5.1)
+- missing_markers  - random missing markers (in paper: Section 5.1)
-- denoising       - removing gaussian noise (Section 5.2.2)
+- denoising        - removing gaussian noise (in paper: Section 5.2.2)

 Each branch will have a slightly different README file.